Saurav1212/Movie-Recommendation/README.md

 # Movie-Recommendation
-A DNN for recommending movies based on user's history
+A DNN for recommending movies based on the user's rating history.

 Reference Paper: https://ieeexplore.ieee.org/document/8424686